 Other transports that can be used in Mexico are flights, cars, ‘colectivos’ and taxis.
 For smaller distances, the best option is to use colectivo.
 This is a small minivan that travels short distances between places.
 If you want to use this, ask at your accommodation on the spot where you can find it.
 If you want to bridge very short distances and want to get to a specific place, you should take a taxi.
 In Mexico, they work with fixed prices so negotiation is not possible.

 If you travel to Mexico by plane and you are looking for a car to rent, you can rent it through Rentalcars.
 We use Rentalcars when we want to travel by car to discover new destinations.
 They’re easy to use and book with.

 Planning a road trip through Mexico?
 Here’s is our Mexico road trip guide.

 Mexico trip cost: Activities

 In Yucatán, excursion and activity costs will vary widely.
 For example, swimming with whale sharks is $129, which is relatively expensive.
-For us, this was acceptable in terms of amount, because we saw this as a “once in the lifetime moment”.
+For us, this was acceptable in terms of amount, because we saw this as a “once in a lifetime moment”.
 The entrance to Chichen Itza is also relatively expensive because you pay $24.
 In contrast, for example, visiting ruins in Tulum is very cheap with an amount of $4.
 Or sailing in Bacalar where you have a boat excursion for a few hours for $36.

 Usually, the more expensive excursions are very special, which makes them relatively expensive.
-We always advise not to cut on activities, because the activities make a trip incredibly fun and ensure that you see and do a lot.
+We always advise not to cut on activities because the activities make a trip incredibly fun and ensure that you see and do a lot.